ranton256/cs510_ai_logo_generation/README.md

 * integration of all pieces
 * testing

+## Notes

+* Notes from getting the code from the constrained neural style transfer paper to run are at: https://gist.github.com/ranton256/61abed764dfa31821781e5d695f92893
+*
 ## References

 Let's keep track of references here so we don't lose track of anything we need to cite.